qwd/dev-site/pages/en/help.md

 ### How to modify developer identification?

-Individual developers can change to organization developers, and organization developers can update their organization information, refer to [Modify develpoers information](/en/docs/account/developers/#modify-developers).
+Individual developers can change to organization developers, and organization developers can update their organization information, refer to [Organization Developers](/en/docs/account/developers/).

 ## Legal Terms